frog-o/LanguageToolAndroidService/README.md

 https://github.com/Softcatala/LanguageToolAndroidService.

-I am hoping to add new features to it and make sure it compiles under AIde(An IDE found on GooglePlay)
+I am hoping to add new features to it that they would want to merge in and I am also tring to make sure it compiles with AIDE(An IDE found on GooglePlay)
+I am not affiliated with LANGUAGETOOL in any way.

 See notes: http://www.softcatala.org/wiki/Usuari:Jmas/Experiements_Corrector_Softcatala_Android (Catalan)

-To enable debugging, you need to call 'android.os.Debug.waitForDebugger()'
+If you use AIde  you don't need to call 'android.os.Debug.waitForDebugger()' it causes my tablet to reboot.
+Just run the welcome activity!

 -- Adding a new language